emaphp/eMapper/README.md

 })
 ->query("SELECT * FROM products");

-// a group callback does what you expect
+//a group callback does what you expect
 //it can also be combined with indexes if needed
 $products = $mapper->type('obj[id]')
 ->groupCallback(function ($product) {